Thursday, March 26, 2026

 Anyway, I was not skeptical about their claim.
 I knew Vincenzo was a philanderer and so did my parents and my great-aunt.
 We just didn't know the extent until we had our DNA tested.
 Well, I compared the matches and came to the conclusion that Joyce was Nicolina's half-sister.

 I told Nicolina and her daughter the news they took it well, I suppose.
 I mean they knew he was a philanderer like I said.
-My great-aunt was understandably angry.
+My great-aunt was understandably angry, though.
 Who wouldn't be?
 Somehow she found the strength to contact her half-sister and they talked once before she passed away in 2019.

 Once Nicolina calmed down a bit, she asked me all sorts of questions that I definitely didn't have the answers for.
 Her father had a child with someone while still being married to her mother, Maria Tedesco.
 There was a lot to unpack.
 Did Vincenzo know about Joyce?
 Probably not as Louvia unfortunately died shortly after their daughter was born.
 Would he have taken care of the baby?
 It's hard to say.
-No one contacted Vincenzo to tell him about the baby in Vermont.
+No one contacted Vincenzo and told him about the baby in Vermont.

-I was actually ready to close the book on Vincenzo's past when a couple more matches showed up and once again they were triple digit matches to my father, great-aunt and myself.
+I was actually ready to close the book on Vincenzo's past when a couple more DNA matches showed up and once again they were triple digit matches to my father, great-aunt and myself.
 In my mind, I was thinking "Are we really doing this again, Vincenzo?"

 Apparently, we were.
 This time, however, things turned out a little differently.
 To date I have no idea who Vincenzo made a baby with.
 I don't even have a name!
 I only know that she had two children that she gave up for adoption and those children had at least two children that they gave up for adoption!